Freedom of Information requests

 Will I be charged?

 We only charge for the provision of information where this is specifically allowed for under legislation or, to recover the costs of any photocopying, printing postage or other costs incurred in supplying the information.
+Charges are detailed in the Council's Fees and charges book.

 How long will it take to get the information?

 Under the Freedom of Information Act, we are obliged to respond to requests within 20 working days.
 We may ask for clarification if we are unclear about the information you require.
+In this case, the 20 working days will start from the date we receive clarification.

 We will either provide the information you have asked for or let you know if: